andys8/git-brunch/README.md

 ### FreeBSD

-`git-branch` can be installed from the official package repository with `pkg install hs-git-brunch`.
+`git-brunch` can be installed from the official package repository with `pkg install hs-git-brunch`.

 ### [Nix](https://nixos.org/nix)